TongmengXie/Encode_AI/README.md

 - **Interactive Maps**: Visualize travel routes with interactive Folium maps showing attractions and travel paths
 - **Blog Generation**: Automatically create travel blogs using AI (Gemini or OpenAI) with personalized content based on user profile and travel details
 - **Itinerary Planning**: Generate customized travel plans with attractions, route points, and timelines
+- **Travel Q&A**: Ask travel-related questions and get AI-powered answers about your chosen destinations and routes

 ## Installation